Squeezing: from numerical to conceptual problems: Imperfections and Open Problems

 .
-The idea is inspired by a slightly peculiar example described by Griffiths \cite{griffiths99}.
-The cylindrical surface of non-conducting material ({\em e.g}. glass), and radius $R$ is charged uniformly by surface density $\sigma$, so that each circular belt of 1cm height contains the charge of $R\sigma$.
+A different idea is inspired by an example described by Griffiths \cite{griffiths99}.
+The cylindrical surface of non-conducting material ({\em e.g}. glass), of radius $R$ is charged uniformly by surface density $\sigma$, so that each circular belt of 1cm height contains the charge of $R\sigma$.
 The experimental challenge is not extraordinary.
 If the cylinder has the radius $R = 20$cm and rotates with frequency $\omega = 1\text{s}^{-1}$ around its axis $z$ and has the charge 1C on each 1cm horizontal belt, then it will produce inside the homogeneous magnetic field ${\bf n} B$ of intensity:

-with accuracy up to the post-post-Newtonian corrections.
+at least in the post-post-Newtonian approximation.
 Hence, by employing the softly changing angular velocity $\omega=\omega(t)$ one can generate the practically homogeneous magnetic field ${\bf n}B(t)$ of the quasistatic environment described by \eqref{eq:27}.
-Will this approximation work?
+Will such techniques work?

 .
-In order to perform an operation induced by variable fields on the state of a microobject, the microobject must be submitted to the action of these fields in the exact time interval between the operation beginning and the operation end.
-In case of an operations induced by the time dependent magnetic fields, it means that the charged particle must be injected in the known initial state to the solenoid at the exact beginning of the "squeezed Fourier" operations represented on Fig. \ref{fig:2} and the result of the operation must be checked again in the well defined moment, after several applications of the "soft" pattern.
-(The need of this double synchronization is almost never considered in papers on quantum control).
+In order to perform an operation induced by variable fields on a quantum state, the microobject must be submitted to the action of these fields in the exact time interval between the operation beginning and the operation end.
+In case of operations induced by the time dependent magnetic fields, it means that the charged particle must be injected in the known initial state to the solenoid at the exact beginning of the squeezed Fourier operation represented on Fig. \ref{fig:2} and the result of the operation must be checked again in the well defined moment, after one or several applications of the field pattern.
+The need of this double time synchronization is almost never considered in papers on quantum control\footnote{We acknowledge the discussions with Dr. Jan Gutt from Phys.
+Dept. of Polish Acad.
+Sci.}.